Privacy Planting Brings Beauty, Color and Peace

 Chosen Design

 DESIGN RENDERING: View from inside the yard, out toward the road.
-A combination of narrow evergreens - specifically Taylor juniper and spruces - mingled with flowering deciduous shrubs such as sand cherry and hydrangeas, while a variegated dogwood offered leaf contrast during growing season and red twigs in winter.
+A combination of narrow evergreens - specifically Taylor juniper and spruces - mingled with flowering deciduous shrubs such as sand cherry and hydrangeas, while a variegated dogwood offered foliage contrast during growing season and red twigs in winter.

 DESIGN RENDERING: View from the road and into the yard.
-Spirea, ornamental grasses and more dogwoods closest to the road would provide additional depth and interest spring thru fall.
+Spirea, ornamental grasses and more dogwoods closest to the road provide additional depth and interest spring thru fall.

 Fall 2023